Embodied cognition: History

 The earlier version of the concept of embodiment in cognition was offered in 1997-1999 by Irina Trofimova who called the experimentally proven effects of embodiment in meaning attribution as "projection through capacities".
 Some researchers indeed argue that this algorithmic focus on mental activities ignores the fact that human beings engage with evolutionary pressures using their entire bodies.
 Margaret Wilson considers the embodied cognition perspective as fundamentally an evolutionary one, viewing cognition as a set of abilities that built upon, and still reflects, the structure of physical bodies and how human brains evolved to manage those bodies.
 The theory of evolution emphasises that thanks to their bipedal gait, early humans did not need their 'forepaws' for locomotion, facilitating them to manipulate the environment with the aid of tools.
 One researcher goes even further, positing that the multiple opportunities provided by human hands shape people's concepts of the mind.
 One example is that people often conceive cognitive processes in manual terms, such as 'grasping an idea'.

 J.J.
 Gibson (1904–1979) developed his theory on ecological psychology that entirely contradicted the computationalist idea of understanding the mind as information processing which by that time had permeated psychology—both in theory and practice.
 Gibson particularly disagreed with the way his contemporaries understood the nature of perception.
 Computationalist perspectives, for example, consider perceptual objects as an unreliable source of information upon which the mind must do some sort of inference.
-Gibson view perceptual processes as the product of the relation between a moving agent and its relationship with a specific environment.
-Similarly, Varela and colleague's argue that both cognition and the environment are not pre-given; instead, they are enacted or brought forth by the agent's history of sensorimotor and structurally coupled activities.
+Gibson viewed perceptual processes as the product of the relation between a moving agent and its relationship with a specific environment.
+Similarly, Varela and colleagues argue that both cognition and the environment are not pre-given; instead, they are enacted or brought forth by the agent's history of sensorimotor and structurally coupled activities.

-Connectionism also put forth a critique to the computationalist commitments yet granting the possibility of some sort of non-symbolic computational processes to take place.
+Connectionism also put forth a critique of computationalist commitments, while granting the possibility that some sort of non-symbolic computational processes might take place.
 According to the connectionist thesis, cognition as a biological phenomenon can be explained and understood through the interaction and dynamics of artificial neural networks (ANNs).
-Given the traces of abstraction that remain in the inputs and outputs through which connectionist neural networks carry its computations, connectionism is said to be not so far from computationalism and unable to cope with both the challenge of dealing with the details involved during perceiving and acting and explaining higher level cognition.
+Given the traces of abstraction that remain in the inputs and outputs through which connectionist neural networks carry computations, connectionism is said to be not so far from computationalism and unable to cope with both the challenge of dealing with the details involved during perceiving and acting and explaining higher level cognition.
 Likewise, connectionism's take on cognition is biologically inspired by the behavior and interaction of single neurons, yet its connections to the embodiment thesis in general, and to perception–action interactions in particular, are not clearly outlined or straightforward.